Hi All,

 Dear Rohit,

-What are you actually looking forward too.
+What are you actually looking forward to?
 If not pay, are you really keen on getting the experience/relieving letter?
 If yes, do figure out what policy your company has for the same.

 Also, if your manager wants you to serve the notice; though not 30 days, try to be there as much as you can.
-After all you never know when you need your ex-employer's help.
+After all, you never know when you need your ex-employer's help.
 Relationship is the only key.
-But just before that clarify the output with your manager - What will you Gain / Loose.
-With your post I understand that your new employer is not in hurry to get you on board & hence the decision is completely yours.
+But just before that, clarify the output with your manager - What will you Gain / Lose.
+From your post, I understand that your new employer is not in a hurry to get you on board, hence the decision is completely yours.

 From India, Ahmedabad

-Since the company has not paid you for the last 2 months, they have violated your terms of employment and it no longer binds you to work there even for a day more.
+Since the company has not paid you for the last two months, they have violated your terms of employment, and it no longer binds you to work there, even for a day more.
 Legally, you can walk off today.

 From India, Mumbai